A Microsoft Fanboy Tries the iPhone 6, Part 2: Am I Blue??

 I went to the AT&T store, who informed me they were sold out and there was a week or longer wait.
 So I tried the Apple store.
 There was a line outside the store waiting for an iPhone.
 The thing released over a month ago, and there are still lines.
 I sure as hell never had to wait for a Windows Phone.
 I could rock up to the AT&T store the afternoon of a WP release and have no worries about getting one.
 I didn’t even have to wait on the line, however, because there wasn’t any stock of the 64gb model for AT&T anyway.
 I asked to back order/reserve one when it came in, but Apple doesn’t let you do that.
 You just have to show up every day until they happen to have one in stock.
 Ridiculous.

 I almost decided to call it quits on this whole experiment, but gave it one more roll of the dice and went to Best Buy.
-As if it was meant to be, they hadtext2 gotten a shipment in only minutes before I arrived, and I was able to secure one.
+As if it was meant to be, they had gotten a shipment in only minutes before I arrived, and I was able to secure one.
 The girl helping me buy it asked what I was switching from.

 “Windows Phone.”